-- In 2021, seven percent of teen drivers (ages 15-19) who were involved in fatal crashes were distracted at the time of the crash.12 However, there are issues of underreporting crashes involving cell phones because of gaps in police crash report coding, database limitations and other challenges. - Researchers found teen drivers participating in a 2022 study were speeding in approximately 40 percent of trips and exhibited handheld phone use in more than 30 percent of trips.
-In five percent of trips, teens sped while using a handheld cellphone.13 - Drivers ages 15-20 have the highest proportion of distraction-related fatal crashes.14 - The Centers for Disease Control and Prevention Youth Risk Behavior Surveillance System (YRBSS) found over a third of high school students who drove in the previous 30 days reported sending a text or email while driving in 2021.15 An earlier review of the YRBSS found students who reported frequent texting while driving were less likely to wear a seat belt, more likely to ride with a driver who had been drinking, and more likely to drink and drive.16
+- In 2022, 6% of teen drivers (ages 15-19) who were involved in fatal crashes were distracted at the time of the crash.
+However, there are issues of underreporting crashes involving cell phones because of gaps in police crash report coding, database limitations and other challenges. - Researchers found teen drivers participating in a 2022 study were speeding in approximately 40% of trips and exhibited handheld phone use in more than 30% of trips.
+In 5% of trips, teens sped while using a handheld cellphone. - Drivers ages 15-20 have the highest proportion of distraction-related fatal crashes. - The Centers for Disease Control and Prevention Youth Risk Behavior Surveillance System (YRBSS) found 42.3% of high school students who drove in the previous 30 days reported sending a text or email while driving in 2023.
+An earlier review of the YRBSS found students who reported frequent texting while driving were less likely to wear a seat belt, more likely to ride with a driver who had been drinking, and more likely to drink and drive.